Yashwanth-K/Kaggle-Competation-Google-Analytics-Customer-Revenue-Prediction/README.md

 ```
 **Target Variable Exploration:**

-Since we are predicting the natural log of sum of all transactions of the user, let us sum up the transaction revenue at user level and take a log and then do a scatter plot.
+Since we are predicting the natural log of sum of all transactions of the user, sum up the transaction revenue at user level and take a log and then do a scatter plot.

 ![80](https://user-images.githubusercontent.com/44206279/48670296-65e67500-eb3b-11e8-89f7-6eff04cdf197.png)